ocassidydev/nanonow/README.md

 ### Unfixed Bugs

    - Bug where hamburger icon fails to load in quick enough on page load.
+   - Bug where the applications page title takes up too much width on small viewports.
+Fixing this would require changing multiple class declarations across a number of media queries, was too overwhelming when it was identified.
    - Some pages on the site have a lower than desired lighthouse performance score (materials - 88, applications - 78).
 This is likely due to the quantity of images in the site and a lack of complete optimisation of image formats.
 This may cause slower loading times.

 ## Deployment